dvrlabs/bspwm-unified-workspace/README.md

 Configuration files for a traditional unified workspace in bspwm.

+## Moving on,
+As of today, May 19th 2022, I will no longer be maintaining this repo My wish is that this is useful to someone in the future who is looking to create a multi-monitor desktop with bspwm but want's a similar workspace style similar to how Pop OS currently is.

+I'll be trying out having seperate workspaces for each monitor.
+It seemed too complicated and counter-intuitive to begin with, but perhaps will be more powerful, and pragmatic.
+Similar to how using a CLI feels at first versus a GUI.

 ## Installation

 ### Ubuntu 22.04 "Jammy Jellyfish"

+Simply run the ./install.sh script and install-extras.sh script after cloning the repo.

 ```
 sudo apt install bspwm sxhkd polybar picom nitrogen arandr autorandr xscreensaver gucharmap